eelstork/l3-lang/README.md

 ## Statuses and tasks

+In this specification, the word 'task' refers potentially time-consuming activities spanning several ticks.
+In most cases there isn't an object associated with a task.
+As an example "filling a cup" may involve calling functions and subfunctions.
+The task may be realized through several (perhaps non consecutive) invocations of a `Fill()` function; tasks provide a convenient model to interpret discrete event sequences.

+*Statuses* express evaluation outcomes, when evaluations are considered from a task oriented perspective.

 Statuses may be returned either in lieu of returning nothing (void), or attached as (perhaps implied) meta-properties (when a function does return a value).

-Statuses express the outcomes of a function, when thinking of the function as a task.
+Status functions and status expressions explicitly return a status.
+Unless explicitly disallowed, the result of an evaluation is ordinarily interpreted as having an implied status, and returning nothing (void) is interpreted as completing a task.
+Disallow this behaviour using the `nonstatus` modifier.

 Restricted statuses (otherwise known as certainties) limit uncertainty regarding the status of a given task.
 As an example, specifying "pending" indicates a timeful task which cannot fail (the task may only return `cont` or `done`).

 Additional metadata may be associated with a status; as an example, a 'cont' object may have a "delay" field indicating how long the task will take, or a success probability estimate.

-Whereas a status may be an object (stateful), a task is not; that is, L3 does not *primarily* require tasks to hold state.

 ## Unknowns and probabilities